 Meghan Markle’s Pick: “The Little Prince” by Antoine de Saint-Exupery

-Like Emma Watson, socially conscious Meghan Markle picked “The Little Prince” as a book that has changed her life.
+Like Emma Watson, socially conscious Meghan Markle picked the superb short novel “The Little Prince” as a book that has changed her life.
 This is, without a doubt, a favorite book of celebrities.
 In particular, the chapter about The Little Fox “unearths a truth in [her] that is always worth the check-in.”

 A philosophical book that is an allegory of the human condition makes you think and re-think about your truth is bound to change your life.
 We see this book’s influence in Markle’s charity work.